bailey27/cppcryptfs/INSTALL.md

 set lib=C:\Program Files (x86)\Windows Kits\10\Lib\10.0.10586.0\ucrt\x64;%lib%
 ```

-Then run (Activestate) perl to configure openssl for a MS Visual Studio AMD64/X86_64 static build.
+Then run (ActiveState) perl to configure OpenSSL for a MS Visual Studio AMD64/X86_64 static build.
 Use "VC-WIN32" instead of  "VC-WIN64A" if you're doing a 32bit build

 ```
 perl Configure VC-WIN64A no-shared
 ```

-Then run "nmake" to build openssl.
+Then run "nmake" to build OpenSSL.

-Then run "nmake install" to install it.  nmake install must be run from an elevated (Adminstrator) command prompt in order to work.
+Then run "nmake install" to install it.  nmake install must be run from an elevated (adminstrator) command prompt in order to work.

-There are sometimes some errors about installing the openssl documentation.
+There are sometimes some errors about installing the OpenSSL documentation.
 They won't affect your ability to build cppcryptfs.

 rapidjson
 ------